thosch1800/LogoMqttBinding/docs/index.md

 ```

-## Run a MQTT broker for test purposes
+## How to run a MQTT broker for test purposes
 Just fire up a mosquitto instance:
 ```docker run -d -it --name mosquitto -p 1883:1883 eclipse-mosquitto```